 The World Prison Brief is an online database providing free access to information on prison systems around the world.
 It is a unique resource, which supports evidence-based development of prison policy and practice globally.

 The World Prison Brief is hosted by the Institute for Crime & Justice Policy Research (ICPR), at Birkbeck, University of London.
-It was launched in 2000 using data compiled by Roy Walmsley, Director of the World Prison Brief.
+It was launched in 2000 using data compiled by Roy Walmsley, Founder of the World Prison Brief.

 In addition to providing access to the World Prison Brief database, this website holds other publications by ICPR and its original host, the International Centre for Prison Studies (which merged with ICPR in 2014).
-These include the World Prison Population Lists, the handbook on A Human Rights Approach to Prison Management, and bimonthly International Prison News Digests, and regular Covid-19 news updates.
+These include the World Prison Population Lists, the handbook A Human Rights Approach to Prison Management, research project reports, International Prison News Digests, and regular Covid-19 news updates.
 See the International Prison Publications page.

 The latest World Prison Population List, published in December 2021, reports that there are likely to be well over 11 million prisoners worldwide.